Gears of War 4: Reception

-Gears of War 4 received "generally favorable" reviews, according to review aggregator Metacritic.
+Gears of War 4 received "generally favorable" reviews, according to review aggregator website Metacritic.

 Ryan McCaffery of IGN gave the game 9.2 out of 10, stating in his verdict: "I never expected to compare Gears of War 4 to The Force Awakens, but I couldn’t be happier to do so.
 Like the latest chapter in the story from a time long ago in a galaxy far, far away, Gears of War 4 is directed by a new generation of creators, shares a lot of similar narrative structures to the beloved first piece of the trilogy it succeeds, and is an experience you’ll walk away from with a big smile on your face – in campaign, Versus, and Horde modes alike.
 It’s about as good of a franchise reawakening as I could’ve hoped for."
 He also added "Gears of War 4 plays it fairly safe but brilliantly executes on a variety-packed campaign and meaty multiplayer suite."

 Mike Mahardy of GameSpot rewarded Gears of War 4 a score of 7 out of 10, reasoning "This is a shooter teetering on the edge of something greater, but despite the improvements it makes to the storied franchise, its missteps hold it back.
 There is inspiration here, and creativity in the way Gears of War 4 rethinks its multiplayer modes.
 But the lackluster campaign and technical issues are blights on an otherwise exhilarating shooter.
 The result is a whole that doesn't reflect the quality of its often stellar parts.".
 Arthur Gies of Polygon scored the game with a 9 out of 10.
 Gies stated at the end of his review: "When I was finished with Gears of War 4s campaign, I remember wondering why it didn’t do more.
 The next morning, I was playing the game again, not out of obligation, but because I wanted to.
 Taken all together, Gears of War 4 doesn’t completely reinvent the genre, and it’s not always "bigger."
 But it's a remarkably consistent, complete package with the kind of refinement and focus few other games can manage, providing excellent solo, cooperative, and competitive options that rank it as one of the best action games of 2016."